 How To Add Button Code & Code Box To Your Blog

-Above: Here's an example of a button with a code box below it.
+Above: Here's an example of a button with a code box beside it.

 If you want to watch a video of this process click here.
 This is a more intermediate skill level.

-Create a Button for your blog using our tutorial here.
+Create a Button for your blog using our tutorial here (updated soon!)

-You will need to create a Photobucket account if you don't already have one.
+You will want to create a Photobucket account if you don't already have one.
+Photobucket is a handy tool to keep your blog images on...you can also use Blogger's Picasa or other image hosting service.

 Upload your new button (.jpg or .png) to Photobucket and save.